 All of Setra's timber is purchased.
-The total volume of purchases in 2016 amounted to 3.4 million cubic meters of which 60 percent consisted of pine and 40 percent spruce.
+The total volume of purchases in 2020 amounted to 3.46 million cubic meters of which 52 percent consisted of pine and 48 percent spruce.
 Setra has approximately 15 raw material suppliers and the largest is Setra's owners Sveaskog and Mellanskog.
-Most of our purchases are made from Swedish suppliers, but some smaller volumes are purchased from Finland and Norway.
-In 2016, imports amounted to about 2 percent of the total purchase volume.
-The timber usually has a local or regional origin.
+99 percent of our purchases are made from Swedish suppliers, and a small volume is purchased from Norway.
+In 2020, imports amounted to about 1 percent of the total purchase volume.
+The timber has a local or regional origin.

 The catchment area is normally within a radius of about 100 km from the sawmills.
 The bulk of the purchased timber is transported to sawmills by road.
 The facilities that have their own railway tracks - Hasselfors, Kastet and Skinnskatteberg - can also receive deliveries by train, which allows longer and more efficient transport.
-In 2016 approximately 160 000 cubic meters was delivered by rail.
+In 2020 approximately 4 percent of the timber volume was delivered by rail.

 One of Setra's most important sustainability aspects is that the raw material comes from responsibly managed forests.
 With harvesting comes a responsibility to manage the forest in a way that considers the conservation values of the forests and surrounding nature.
 It is important that the preserved parts of the forest is not used as timber for Setra's sawmills.
 The timber Setra purchases are either certified or checked by FSC® and PEFC, the world's largest forest management certification with the standards of forest management and traceability (Chain of Custody).